MicrosoftDocs/customer-insights/ci-docs/activities.md

 1. Select **Add Activity**.

-1. Name the activity, select the source activity entity, and select the primary key of the activity entity.
+1. Name the activity, select the source activity table, and select the primary key of the activity table.

-1. In the **Relationships** step, create an indirect relationship between your activity source data to accounts, using your contact data as an intermediary entity.
+1. In the **Relationships** step, create an indirect relationship between your activity source data to accounts, using your contact data as an intermediary table.
 For more information, see [direct and indirect relationship paths](relationships.md#relationship-paths).
    - Example relationship for an activity called *Purchases*:
       - **Purchases Source Activity Data** > **Contact Data** on the attribute **ContactID**
       - **Contact Data** > **Account Data** on the attribute **AccountID**